 Derailleurs & Shifters

-The Derailleurs and shifters are a key part of modern bicycles that shift the chain between sprockets.
+Derailleurs and shifters are a key part of modern bicycles that shift the chain between sprockets.
 It enables riders to shift gears seamlessly while riding, enhancing performance efficiency.
-Since its invention by Paul De Vivie in 1905, it revolutionized the cycling industry.
+Since its invention by Paul De Vivie in 1905, it has revolutionized the cycling industry.
 Its debut in the 1937 Tour de France surged its popularity and marked a major turning point in the sport.

-Today, road bikes usually use drop handlebars with the left shifter usually controlling the front derailleur and the right controlling the rear.
+Today, road bikes usually use drop handlebars, with the left shifter usually controlling the front derailleur and the right controlling the rear.
 For mountain bikes and hybrid bikes, shifting is usually done by using thumb paddles or grip shifts.

 When shifting the front derailleurs, the larger chainring makes pedaling harder, making it optimal for descents and reaching higher speeds.
-On the contrary, shifting to the smaller chainring makes pedaling easier making it ideal for steep climbs.
-Mirror this mechanic, on the back derailleur, the larger cog makes pedaling easier and the smaller cog makes pedaling easier.
+On the contrary, shifting to the smaller chainring makes pedaling easier, making it ideal for steep climbs.
+Mirror this mechanic: on the back derailleur, the larger cog makes pedaling easier, and the smaller cog makes pedaling easier.

 In recent decades, this technology has further evolved with the introduction of electronic shifting systems.
 The classic mechanical shifting system consists of gear levers and mechanical cables.
 Electronic shifting systems today use electronic switches with a battery pack without cables.
 Electronic shifting systems allow swift shifting at the push of a button.
-On top of that, many today also include automatic adjustment for the front derailleur further simplifying the process.
+On top of that, many today also include automatic adjustment for the front derailleur, further simplifying the process.

 Drivetrain Parts